Connecting HubSpot

 Let’s make sure you have everything you need.

-HubSpot Requirements
+HubSpot requirements

+You’ll need a HubSpot account.
 Your HubSpot account should include:

 • The deals object (where your sales opportunities live)